Higher structure maps for free resolutions of length 3 and linkage: Computation over a split exact complex

 \section{Computation over a split exact complex}

 In this section we exhibit some of the formulas for the higher structure maps over a split exact complex of length 3 of arbitrary format.
 All maps are computed with generic liftings.
 For this we introduce new sets of indeterminates, called \it defect variables \rm and use them to parametrize generically the kernels of the maps along we lift.
 This procedure as been already described in \cite{GW20} for split exact complexes of format $(1,n,n,1)$ and $(1,4, m+3, m)$.
-After writing down the formulas, we prove several equivariant relations between the maps in the critical representations $W(d_3), W(d_2), W(d_1)$.
-As a consequence of Theorem \ref{equivariantrelations} these relations hold in general over the generic ring (associated to any format for which the maps are well-defined).
+After writing down the formulas, we prove several equivariant relations between the maps $w^{(i)}_j$.
+As a consequence of Theorem \ref{equivariantrelations} these relations hold in general (for any format for which the maps are well-defined).

 The required computations get quickly very long and technical.
 For this reason, after identifying the correct patterns and listing the opportune definitions and formulas, we add explicit proof only of some of the first relations.
 This gives a precise idea of the general method that can be used to check the validity of the more complicated relations following the same pattern.